Are People Consumers?

 A perception of control over our environment is particularly relevant to mountaineers.
 Research indicates that a feeling of control improves our ability to tolerate pain and it reduces our level of fear.
 This may explain why mountaineers appear unperturbed by risks they perceive they have some influence over, but are more fearful of events that they accept they have no control over, such as falling rocks.

 Loewenstein noticed that after mountaineers had a near death experience almost without fail it made them want to put more time and energy into their personal relationships and reduce their commitment to professional and material goals.
 He suggests that this occurs because such events heighten our awareness of our own mortality and stops us procrastinating.
-It makes us realise that if we don’t start to invest in personal relationships now we may not get another opportunity.
+It makes us focus on our purpose as we realise that if we don’t start to invest in personal relationships now we may not get another opportunity.

 How relevant are these motivations?